 Women have been lied to all their lives.
 Wear dark colors and you’ll look slimmer.
 Horizontal stripes make you look wider.
 Bootcut pants will balance big shoulders and make you look more proportional.
 Untucked tops will balance a short torso and will also hide a round belly.

 Styling a Stomach: To Tuck or Not to Tuck?

 Since childhood, these style rules have been ingrained in us.
 These rules are geared towards making our bodies appear slimmer and longer with curves only in the places deemed by society to be acceptable and those acceptable locations keep shifting.

-What stands out is color, is cool details and silhouettes, it's fun prints, and more than that it's a smile.
-Happiness and confidence is more flattering than any fashion rule-following garment.
+What stands out is its color, cool details, and silhouettes, its fun prints, and more than that… its smile.
+Happiness and confidence are more flattering than any fashion rule-following garment.

 Octavia Spencer's Figure-Flattering Style Uniform

 I adore Octavia Spencer.
 She is a talented dramatic and comedic actress who has earned many well-deserved awards.
 She is an activist, a producer, and even a children’s book author.
 Octavia Spencer is 48 years old, 5'2″, and has a shape that I, and likely many of you can relate to.
 For the 2019 Oscars, she wore a sparkly blue gown by Christian Siriano.

 This is a traditionally “flattering” fit and flare silhouette paired with off-the-shoulder detail creating the effect of an hourglass.
 The column of color keeps the eye moving and the sleeves drape to strategically hide the widest part of a woman’s upper arm.